pm-rahman/pm-rahman/README.md

 #### I am Full Stack MERN Developer
 I am skilled in creating dynamic and responsive web applications.
 I bring a passion for clean code, problem-solving, and a keen eye for user experience, making me a valuable asset for any team seeking a versatile and dedicated full stack developer.
 I always like to work as a team

-SKILLS :  REACT /Next.js/ JS / HTML / CSS/EXPRESS/MONGODB
+Skills :  REACT /Next.js/ JS / HTML / CSS/EXPRESS/MONGODB

 - 🌱 I’m currently learning MongoDB
 - 👯 I’m looking to collaborate on gitHub